-Digital Dream (with Soko, Zach Dawes (Last Shadow Puppets, Mini Mansions)
+Digital Dream (with Soko, Zach Dawes (Mini Mansions, Last Shadow Puppets)

 Shock Easy (with Jamie Hince (The Kills)

-The Digital Dream EP follows Deap Vally’s 2020 collaboration with Flaming Lips as Deap Lips, and is the first of a series of Deap Vally releases to follow later in 2021.
+The Digital Dream EP follows Deap Vally’s 2020 collaboration with Flaming Lips as Deap Lips, and is the first of a series of Deap Vally releases to follow later this year.

 LOOK AWAY: Julie has known jennylee since the early 2000s, when they met through friends at the Mustard Seed Cafe in Los Feliz, before either woman even played an instrument.
 Years later, Lindsey and jennylee bonded over a bonfire at a birthday celebration at Brody Dalle and Josh Homme’s house.